Read this holistic nutritionist’s Herbalife review and learn whether Herbalife products and shakes really help you with weight loss.

-Much to my dismay, Herbalife is your run of the mill scam disguised as healthy living.
-According to their website,
+Herbalife is a scam disguised as healthy living.

 Our Mission is to change people’s lives by providing the best business opportunity in direct selling and the best nutrition and weight-management products in the world.

-Unfortunately, they by no means sell the best nutrition products and they don’t even come close.
-Here is the ingredient list for their protein drink mix:
+Unfortunately, Herbalife by no means sell the best nutrition products – not even close.

 Sucralose is made through a patented, multi-step process that starts with sugar and selectively replaces three hydrogen-oxygen groups on the sugar molecule with three chlorine atoms.
 The result is an exceptionally stable sweetener that tastes like sugar, but without sugar’s calories.

 Yet again, processed soy rears its ugly head in their breakfast burrito recipe.
 They do make their own food that people can buy.
 Like their creamy chicken soup:

-I mean really, I can’t even count the ingredients in the junk above.
-Among them are hydrogenated soy, canola and cottonseed oils, margarine, autolyzed yeast extract (also known as MSG), artificial flavors, wheat protein and corn syrup.
-This is not food.
-This is not healthy.
+I mean really, I can’t even count the ingredients in the Herbalife junk above.
+These include hydrogenated soy, canola and cottonseed oils, margarine, autolyzed yeast extract (also known as MSG), artificial flavors, wheat protein, and corn syrup.

 There are better ways to lose weight and you should not sacrifice your health to accomplish that.
 In the same regard, it is also not the ideal product to put on muscle or use for bulking.

 Here is the recipe for the protein shake I make, it is unprocessed and actually good for you.